Miserlou/Zappa/README.md

         "touch": true, // GET the production URL upon initial deployment (default True) "touch_path": "/", // The endpoint path to GET when checking the initial deployment (default "/") "use_precompiled_packages": true, // If possible, use C-extension packages which have been pre-compiled for AWS Lambda.
 Default true.
+        "use_regional_endpoint": false, // Use a Regional api endpoint, instead of the default edge optimized CloudFront distrobution.
+Default false.
         "vpc_config": { // Optional Virtual Private Cloud (VPC) configuration for Lambda function "SubnetIds": [ "subnet-12345678" ], // Note: not all availability zones support Lambda!
             "SecurityGroupIds": [ "sg-12345678" ]